9

 B) Move block icon

-C) Actions menu icon
+C) Actions/edit menu icon

 D) Graphical Level indicator